Empower Your Practice

 • Keep eye contact.
 Whenever possible, make sure to face your patient and maintain eye contact.
 Not to mention, your hands should only be on your keyboard and mouse if you're checking or entering information.

 • Communicate with your patients.
 Instead of typing in silence, talk to your patients while entering data.
 Also, whenever you discuss test results or other medical data, make sure to tilt your computer screen and show it to your patients to keep them engaged.
+You can even use your EHR system's native patient portal sharing features to grant them instant digital access to the educational materials or clinical summaries you're discussing.

 Looking for an EHR System to Organize Your Medical Records?
 Try Medesk